devguicordeiro/FofosEcommerce/README.md

 https://github.com/devguicordeiro/FofosEcommerce
 </br>
 </br>
-This project was delayed a bit because a I had some problems with my computer. </br>
+This project is supposed to be slow, im working on it while learning. </br>
-it was supposed to be deployed 1 week ago.
+it means that i usually spend one hour max per day on it